jake94chavez/Underserved/README.md

 <b>Target User</b><br/>
 The independent game developer, who is looking to gain a strategic edge, by using information that is already available.<br/><br/>

+"The United States video game industry employs an estimated 65,678 direct employees as of 2016.
+99.7% of American-based companies across all subgroups employ less than 500 employees with 91.4% of all American-based game companies employing less than 30 employees.
+This means that almost 100% of American game companies are considered small businesses under the qualifications set by the Small Business Administration.
+Only a handful of AAA game publishers employ more than 500 employees and are considered major corporations. "
+<br/><br/>

 <b>Trello</b><br/>
 https://trello.com/b/kMQuZJhT/underserved<br/>